Imageomics/INTR/README.md

 ```

 ## INTR Evaluation
 To evaluate the performance of INTR on the _CUB_ dataset, on a multi-GPU (e.g., 4 GPUs) settings, execute the below command.
-INTR checkpoints are available at [Fine-tune model and results](#results)
+INTR checkpoints are available at Fine-tune model and results.

 ```sh
 CUDA_VISIBLE_DEVICES=0,1,2,3 python -m torch.distributed.launch --nproc_per_node=4 --master_port 12345 --use_env main.py --eval --resume <path/to/intr_checkpoint_cub_detr_r50.pth> --dataset_path <path/to/datasets> --dataset_name <dataset_name>